-"We have all read that a med evac/helicopter or boat pickup from a cruise ship can cost upwards of $25,000.
+"We have all read that a medical evacuation by helicopter or boat from a cruise ship can cost upwards of $25,000.
 When the US Coast Guard is involved, they don't charge anything for air/sea rescues.
 Why does it cost so much and who is actually levying these astronomical charges?"

 This is an excellent question from an InsureMyTrip customer.
 We'd like to share what we know about medical evacuation costs, to clear up the mystery of why travel insurance products for medical evacuation are so important to have.

 While our customer is correct in saying that the Coast Guard does not levy any charges for air or sea rescues, the Coast Guard is not always involved in medical evacuations from cruise ships.
 The Coast Guard may be contacted if the ship happened to be within U.S. waters; outside of U.S. waters, jurisdiction changes, and the Coast Guard as a U.S. military entity would likely not be the resource called upon to perform the evacuation.